OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Install-OfficeClickToRun/README_Install-OfficeClickToRun.md

 		Example: cd C:\PowerShellScripts

-3. Dot-Source the Generate-ODTConfigurationXML function into your current session.
+3. Dot-Source the Install-OfficeClickToRun function into your current session.

 		Type . .\Install-OfficeClickToRun.ps1
 		By including the additional period before the relative script path you are 'Dot-Sourcing'